standard-for-public-code/standard-for-public-code/standards/document-objectives.md

 ## Measure

-* The codebase MUST contain documentation on its objectives – like a mission and goal statement – understandable for designers and developers that would use or contribute
+* The codebase MUST contain documentation on its objectives – like a mission and goal statement – that is understandable for designers and developers so that they can use or contribute to the codebase
 * The codebase SHOULD contain documentation on its objectives understandable by policy makers and management
 * The codebase MAY contain documentation on its objectives for the general public